Registration for 2020 Season programs is open!

 Beginning at 9:00am on June 29th, coaches and some board members will be available to parents to answer questions.
 Volunteers will be on hand to set up "summer pizza orders", sell racing shirts, answer questions, give tours of the facilities etc..
 CPCC also has many full time summer supervisor staff who will be available throughout the early morning to assist with any questions you may have.

 All paddlers are required to wear a government approved life vest (PFD) while on the water.
 The CPCC does provide PFD's, however it is highly recommended that you bring your own.
 Please label accordingly.

 GETTING TO KNOW YOU

-Please note that the first two days of the program will be spent on proficiency testing and club orientation.
-Children will be asked to do a swim test to make sure they are able to handle the program and be safe.
-They will be taught how to tip, turn and tow a boat and how to treat the equipment.
-They will get to know their coaches and crewmates.
+Please note that the first two to three days of the program will be spent on proficiency testing and club orientation.
+Children will be taught how to tip, turn and tow a boat and how to treat the equipment properly.
+They will get to know their coaches and their crewmates games and activities.
 It is during this first couple of days that you may have questions.
 Please feel free to contact any board member or your child’s coach.
-Please direct general questions to email@example.com.
+Please direct general questions to firstname.lastname@example.org.